AllYourBot/hostedgpt/README.md

 - `HTTP_HEADER_AUTHENTICATION_FEATURE` is `false` by default.
 If this is set to `true` it automatically disables Password and Google Authentication Features.
 See the [Authentication](#authentication) section for more details.

 ### Configuring Google Tools

+**NOTE: Some users experience failures with this feature.
+Expected to be fixed next version**

 You first need to follow all the steps in the [Google OAuth instructions](#google-oauth-authentication).
 The only step that is optional is that you can leave `GOOGLE_AUTHENTICATION_FEATURE` set to false, which means you don't have to enable new users to register with Google.
 However, following all the steps will also set up Google Auth so you can connect Google Tools to your assistants.
 After, you complete those steps, here is the additional configuration you need to do in order to enable the Google tools: